dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

    When ``--split-tables-larger-than`` is ommitted from the command line, then this environment variable is used.

+PGCOPYDB_SPLIT_MAX_PARTS

+   Limit the maximum number of parts when :ref:`same_table_concurrency` is used.
+When ``--split-max-parts`` is ommitted from the command line, then this environment variable is used.

 PGCOPYDB_ESTIMATE_TABLE_SIZES

    When true (or *yes*, or *on*, or 1, same input as a Postgres boolean)